Probate Q&A Series

 1. Appointment Process

-The clerk of superior court appoints a probate commissioner when an estate needs informal or formal administration.
-A party petitions the clerk, names a suitable person, and explains why a commissioner is needed.
+The clerk of superior court may appoint a collector when an estate needs administration before a personal representative qualifies or when otherwise authorized by law.
 The clerk reviews qualifications and issues a written appointment.

 2. Qualification Requirements